Free Shipping on all orders.

 As automation became more advanced, the art of hand crafting slowly diminished.
 Hand crafts were born from necessity by our ancestors but continue to spark interest today because of their relaxing and enjoyable quality.
 With more people picking up hand crafting, appreciation continue to grow not only because of the unique beauty but because of its usefulness.
 Increased interest and demand for these items created a need.

-On January 22, 1995, a group of hobbyists met at the Chamber of Commerce building in Fayetteville, with hopes of forming an organization where hobbyists could meet, exchange, and encourage ideas, expand the field of hand crafts and find a means of selling their hand crafts through local craft shows.
-Thus was born the Elk Valley Crafters Association.
+On January 22, 1995, a group of hobbyists met at the Chamber of Commerce building in Fayetteville.
+Their hope was to form an organization where hobbyists could meet, exchange, and encourage ideas.
+Expanding the field of hand crafts and finding a means of selling their hand crafts through local craft shows was a top priority.
+Thus the Elk Valley Crafters Association was born.

-Check for current updates by "liking" our FaceBook Page "Elk Valley Crafters Association"
+Check for current updates by "Liking" our FaceBook Page

 Sign up to hear from us about sales, upcoming workshops, and more!